sakshibasapure/BCT-POC-1-HTML-CSS-JavaScript/README.md

 ## Responsive E-Commerce Page
-A simple responsive e-commerce page create by HTML, CSS, Bootstrap and Javascript.
-This page has been created according to the guidelines for POC 1 assigned by BCT L&D team.
+A simple responsive e-commerce page created by HTML, CSS, Bootstrap and Javascript.
+This page has been created according to the guidelines given for POC 1 by BCT L&D team.

 ### Technologies